 What can I do to help animals used for fashion?

 We can express ourselves through what we wear, and one of the best things you can do is to wear what you feel good in, and about.

 As a first step, become informed about the standard of animal welfare within the fashion industry.
-We have loads of information available throughout this website, plus a handy cheat sheet you can download and save to help you make kinder choices.
+We have loads of information available throughout this website, plus a handy 'How to Wear it Kind' guide to read through and save to help you make kinder choices.